Arrenval/Yet-Another-Addon/README.md

 or assets that are behind a permanent paywall.

 ## Acknowledgements
-* The `penumbra` module is based around Penumbra's [Modpack schemas](https://github.com/xivdev/Penumbra/tree/master/schemas) by Ottermandias and Ny.
+* The `pmp` module is based around Penumbra's [Modpack schemas](https://github.com/xivdev/Penumbra/tree/master/schemas) by Ottermandias and Ny.